And as you expect, El Rushbo meeting ends surpassing all audience expectations every day.

 I couldn't be happier for you.

-Yeah, it's it's been it's been a wonderful ride.
+Yeah, it's been a wonderful ride.

 Oh, man.

-I you've made my day.
+You've made my day.

-You just you keep on, man.
+You keep on, man.

 Keep on.

-I guess your wife is ecstatic too, right?
+I guess your wife is ecstatic, too, right?

-I I hope so.
+I hope so.

-She wants a woman to be married to me.
+I want this woman to be married to me.

 I have no doubt.